willik01/willik01/README.md

 - 👋 Hi, I’m @willik01
 - 👀 I’m interested in coding, tennis, video games
-- 🌱 I’m currently learning Javascript, Python, Java & git
+- 🌱 I’m currently developing in Javascript, React.js, Python, Django, Java, CSS, HTML & using git
-- 💞️ I’m looking to collaborate on becoming a developer
+- 💞️ I’m looking to collaborate on building full stack apps
 <!---
 - 📫 How to reach me ...
 willik01/willik01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.